dwt/browser-automation-comparison/Readme.md

 - Plain Selenium (if selenium based)
 - JS, can it access a framework selection?

+### What different ways does the framework support to select stuff on the page

+- What conveniences are provided besides plain css and xpath?

 ## Comparison criteria

 - How to select UI elements by id, css, xpath, title, placeholder, label